Mt Whitney

 Day hiking permits for Mt Whitney

 The "Whitney zone" (the zone that requires a permit even for day hikes) keeps being expanded year after year, with ever more erratic rules and regulations and ever more rangers added to their staff in order to enforce them.
-I can see the day when the Inyo National Forest will simply declare independence.
+I can see the day when the "Whitney Zone" will extend over the entire wilderness and the Inyo National Forest will simply declare independence.

-Update of 2009: There are now rangers checking permits on the North Fork/ Mountaneering route.
-They have vastly improved that route, but the catch is that now everybody walks the same way and it's therefore easier for rangers to check everyone's permit.
-They improved the route not to serve the public but to harass the public.
-The rangers also demolished all the little stone refuges that generations of hikers had built and maintained at the Upper Boyscout Lake, and which represented the ethics of mountaineering at its best.
-But the rangers do not practice mountaineering: just blatant banditry.
+There are now rangers checking permits also on the North Fork/ Mountaneering route.
+They have vastly improved that route, but the catch is that now everybody walks the same way up the "mountaineering" route and it's therefore easier for rangers to check everyone's permit.

-(Note: what follows is about hiking to the top of Mt Whitney up and down in one day from Whitney Portal in the summer of 2005).
+(Note: what follows is about hiking to the top of Mt Whitney up and down in one day from Whitney Portal).

 To hike the regular Mt Whitney trail in one day requires a day-hike permit.
 This is not only a very unfair practice, which rewards people who've got nothing to do over people who have a job and can't plan ahead, but over the last few years they have also made it as difficult as possible for us to get one.
-The phone number changes all the time and it's busy all the time, and the website has the least intuitive name one could think of, and finding the permit area requires a degree in dealing with retarded minds, and the permit system is matched only by horror tales of the old Soviet Union.
+The permit system is matched only by horror tales of the old Soviet Union.

-To maximize chances of obtaining a permit for the desired day, it has become commonplace to ask two or three friends to apply for the same day that you want.
-(In theory permits are non-transferrable, but you are not required to carry a photo id on the trail, so rangers have no way to check if you are really the person who bought that permit).
-If more than one person wins the lottery, i hear that the extra tickets can easily be sold on the Web.
+During the lottery period, in order to maximize chances of obtaining a permit for the desired day, it has become commonplace to ask two or three friends to apply for the same day that you want.
+In theory permits are non-transferrable, but you are not required to carry a photo id on the trail (yet!), so rangers have no way to check if you are really the person who bought that permit.

-Beware!
+Old hikers beware!
 In the past (before 2001), you would not be checked for permits if you started hiking very early in the morning and returned late afternoon: this is no longer true.
-The rangers have enough of our tax money to actually ambush hikers on the Whitney trail.
-In august 2009 i met three rangers checking permits, and it wasn't even a weekend.
+The rangers have enough of our tax money to actually ambush hikers on the Whitney trail all day and night long.
+On one summer day i met three rangers checking permits, and it wasn't even a weekend.

-This is a typical form of bureaucracy that feeds itself: both the fees and the fines are needed in order to be able to pay for the rangers who enforce the rules.
+This is a typical form of bureaucracy that feeds itself: both the fees and the fines are needed in order to be able to pay the salaries to the rangers who enforce the rules.

 I gave up trying to keep this page updated: the rangers keep changing their websites, phone numbers, etc. Every year there is something different.
-They have a well-staffed bureaucracy to do that, i don't.
-Please boycott any initiative to increase funds for the Inyo National Forest: those funds are used to hire more bureaucrats to add more red tape.
+They have a well-staffed bureaucracy to do so, i don't.
+They win.
+Please boycott any initiative to increase funds for the Inyo National Forest: those funds are used to hire more bureaucrats to add more "red tape".
 Write to your Congress representative and senator and ask to cut funds to the Inyo National Forest.

 Please write to